Gritman Volunteer Chaplains Remain Faithful to Appointed Rounds

-He may be there to provide comfort and reassurance before or after a major procedure.
-Or he may find himself in the waiting room of the Emergency Department offering support to a family waiting for updates on a loved one.
+He may be there to offer comfort and reassurance before or after a major procedure.
+Or he may find himself in the Gritman Emergency Department waiting room, providing support to a family waiting for updates on a loved one.

 It is a privilege and responsibility he does not take lightly.

 “We have times when we are literally with them at their darkest moment,” Pitman said.
 “It is humbling to be allowed in that space, where they are able to share some of their fears and hopes, to be present and hopefully provide some comfort.”

 Pitman is one of a dozen volunteer chaplains dedicated to providing emotional and spiritual support to Gritman patients and their loved ones.
 The team launched in 2018 and includes on-call community leaders who conduct “rounds” in the hospital each week and who can be called upon 24/7.

 “The nursing staff has a specific job to do in terms of the care of patients, but we can sit with someone and hear their stories and talk with them,” outgoing Chaplain Facilitator Debbie Sperry said.
 “We are not there as problem-solvers; we are not there as professional counselors–we are there as companions on the journey.”